 …

-When processing 4-way handshake message 3, the GTK, IGTK and BIGTK if present are decrypted from the EAPOL-Key frame and installed.
+When processing 4-way handshake message 3, the GTK, IGTK, BIGTK if present, and WIGTK if present are decrypted from the EAPOL-Key frame and installed.
 The PTK shall be installed before the GTK and IGTK.

 12.8 Mapping EAPOL keys to IEEE 802.11 keys